rhit-shirakrk/irs-990-parser/features.md

 # Process

-1. Get list of all college names in IPEDS.
+1. Specify the range of years to pull data from
+2. Repeat the following for each year:
+    1. Download the ZIP file corresponding to each month
-2. Parse the XML file
+    2. Repeat the following for each month:
-3. Get the name of the organization
-4. If the name is not a recognized institution, then skip the file.
-Otherwise, continue.
-5. Get the required datapoints listed above.
+        1. Repeat the following for each form:
+            1. Retrieve the following information:

+            - Organization name
+            - Section A, Part I, question 15
+            - Section A, Part V, 2a
+            - Section B, question 13
+            - Section B, question 15
-6. For each name in Part VII, Section A, 1a, guess the gender of the person and record the result.
+            - Part VII, Section A, 1a

-- Assume the only two genders are male and female
+            2. Guess the gender of each stakeholder
+            3. Calculate the average wage as follows:
+                1. Find the total funds spent on salaries
+                2. Deduct the sum of the salaries from Part VII, Section A, 1a
-- Store the total number of male and female stakeholders
+                3. Divide the result by the number of employees

-7. Calculate the percentage of male/female stakeholders and record this information.
+                4. Calculate the ratio between the salary of the highest-paid stakeholder and the result from step 3

+    3. Delete the directory containing the unzipped files